RadaeePDF-Jugaad/RadaeePDF-Cordova/README.md

 Returns the state of the last opened pdf, it can be:
 - File has not been modified.
 - File has been modified but not saved.
+(Only for Android)
 - File has been modified and saved.
-It's currently available for Android, soon it will be added also to iOS.

 ```javascript
 RadaeePDFPlugin.getFileState(